Gainesville Bankruptcy Lawyer: 5 Things to Know

 A Chapter 7 bankruptcy can wipe out "unsecured" debts like credit cards, hospital bills, payday loans, and repossession debts, even if the creditor has gone to court and won a judgment.
-If the value of your house has dropped below the mortgage loan balance (your house is "upside-down"), there is an option of giving up the house and escaping the rest of the mortgage payments.
+If the value of your house has dropped below the mortgage loan balance (your house is "upside-down"), there is an option of giving up the house and escaping the rest of your mortgage payments.
 The same goes for vehicle loans where more money is owed on the vehicle than it is worth.

 2. Why do some people file Chapter 13 instead of Chapter 7?

 Most people file Chapter 7, but some folks make too much money to qualify for Chapter 7 so they file a Chapter 13 instead.
 A Chapter 13 bankruptcy allows them to repay as much as they can on unsecured debts for 5 years and get forgiveness of the balance.
 Sometimes a person qualifies for Chapter 7 but chooses Chapter 13 anyway because that person needs a Chapter 13 bankruptcy to stop a mortgage foreclosure and allow them more time to catch up on the missing payments.

-3. How do I choose a bankruptcy lawyer?
+3. How do I choose a bankruptcy lawyer in Gainesville?

 To search for "bankruptcy lawyers" in "Gainesville, FL" click here.
 You will find lots of bankruptcy lawyers but you will also see both our lawyers, Eric S. Ruff and Lisa C. Cohen, are top-rated as "Superb."
 You can